njmcode/nidc2021-textadv/README.md

 Entities can be treated as items for the player to collect and use.

-Provide a `nouns` array for the item, to help the player refer to it in-game.
+Add the `item` tag to the entity, and provide a `nouns` array to help the player refer to it in-game.
 Then add its `id` to the `things` array of a location.

 The game reports `You can see...` when describing the location, using the item's `summary`.